MichaelScan27/MagnetThesisGame/README.md

 my project, it means so much and your feedback and attention is immensely appreciated.

 The contents of the repository include:
-- A Windows-compatible .EXE inside of 'WINDOWS'
+- A Windows-compatible .EXE inside of a .ZIP
-- A MacOS-compatible .APP inside of the .ZIP inside 'MAC_OS'
+- A MacOS-compatible .APP inside of a .ZIP
 - The original Godot project folder I create the game in, that can be opened in the Godot Engine application if desired.
+Can also be used to compile the project.
 - This README
 - The full companion paper to this project as a .PDF document.

-If you are running a version of Windows on your computer, you can run the game from:
+If you are running a version of Windows on your computer, you can run the game from the .EXE inside the WINDOWS.ZIP
-	/WINDOWS/MichaelScandiffio-MagnetThesisGame.EXE

-If you are running a version of MacOS, unzip the .ZIP inside 'MAC_OS', then run you can run the game from:
+If you are running a version of MacOS, unzip the .ZIP inside 'MAC_OS', then you can run the game from the .APP inside MAC_OS.ZIP
-	/MAC_OS/MichaelScandiffio-MagnetThesisGame.APP

 On MacOS, if the application fails to run, you may need to allow it through GateKeeper.